 Replace your sheet when the elastic comes apart

-Like rubber bands, the elastic around the sheet breaks down over time, and will not hold as well after a few years.
+The elastic around the sheet, like rubber bands, for example, breaks down over time, and will not hold as well after a few years.